plone/training/features.rst

     Make this user with your name an administrator.

     Then create another user called testuser.
 Make him a normal user.
-You can use this user to see how Plone loks and behaves to users that have no admin-permission.
+You can use this user to see how Plone looks and behaves to users that have no admin-permission.

     Now let's see the site in 3 different browsers with in three different roles: